arcanecode/DataFabricator/Documentation/New-FabricatedProductTable.md

 Property | Description
 | ----- | ------ |
 ProductCode | The 9 character product code to uniquely identify this product.
-Clothing | The type of clothing.
-Color | The color of the clothing.
-Size | The size of the clothing.
+Clothing    | The type of clothing, shirt, pants and so forth Color       | The color of the clothing, such as red, green, or blue Size        | The size of the clothing, for example medium, large, 1XL, 2XL

 ## NOTES